As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 My folks at General Motors Cadillac agree, and they know it starts with thinking differently.

-It's really cool.
+This is really cool.

 But this is where it gets really interesting here.

-If you buy a new Cadillac, and then you lose your job, they'll make your payments up to $500 a month, not for three months, not for six months, all the way up to nine months.
+If you buy a new Cadillac and then you lose your job, they'll make your payments up to $500 a month, not for three months, not for six months, all the way up to nine months.

-So you need not fear buying a new car.
+So, you need not fear buying a new car.

 And a new car is cleaner than the clunker you're driving.

-This illustrates the point.
+This illustrates the point: richer is greener.

-Go out and buy a new Cadillac, you're polluting less than if you're driving around your old eighties or nineties clunker.
+Go on and buy a new Cadillac, you're polluting less.

 All the details and limitations are there.

-Jan Yeah, hi.
+Yeah, hi.

 Thank you very much.